bradgauvin/regression-project/README.md

 ### 4. Prepare module (prepare.py)
 ### 5. Modeling module (model.py)
 ### 5. Predictions.csv
-### 6. Exploration & modeling notebooks (eda.ipynb)
+### 6. Exploration & modeling notebooks (zillow-eda-modeling.ipynb)
 ### 7. Functions to support modeling work ()
+### 8. Final Report

-## Project Goals
+## Purpose
-*** Overall Goal:
- - Use linear regression models to predict home values based onthe zillow 2017 dataset.

-Project Goals
-1. Document Code in a jupyter notebook
-2. Create Modules (acquire, prepare, etc.) for repeating process
-3. Explore data
-    - Statistical Tests
-    - Charts
+The purpose of this notebook is to explore the data to identify which variables are primarily responsible for the changes in home prices from the data set.

+### Goal/Aim
-4. Construct a model to predict assessed home value for single family properties using regression techniques.
+ - Your goal is to predict the values of single unit properties using the observations from 2017.
+ - Find which features variable pairs impact values
+ - Find which categorical and continuous variables impact value
+ - Build regression models to meet stakeholder questions
+ - Compare models and select best performing model

 ## Initial Questions and Hypotheses
+1. Find which features variable pairs impact values?
+     - What's the role of location (counties) in value?
+     - How does space affect value?
+     - What's the relationship between age, square_feet, age, and value (Continuous variables)